ccordoba24/Group1_HIT237/docs/ADR.md

-# ADR 1: Use Django ORM for database interaction
+# ADR 1 Title: Use Django ORM for database interaction

 ## Status
 Accepted

+## 16 April 2026, first submission

 ## Context
 We needed a way to manage and interact with the database efficiently.
+Using views.py may become bloated with complex business logic, so more apps are used to reduce this.

 ## Alternatives
 - Raw SQL (more control but complex)